Gusten2002/August-grenNTI/README.md

-# Hello and Welcome, you are now reading this useless text.
+# Hello and Welcome, please take some time to read this useless text, for motivation.

 * One Cat you ate.